 Where; eBay

-Amanda says: ‘Since moving to Denby I’ve become obsessed with Bourne stoneware bottles and jars after being told that our dining room was once an early wage’s office for the nearby pottery.
+Amanda says: ‘Since moving to Denby I’ve become obsessed with Bourne stoneware bottles after being told that our dining room was once an early wage’s office for the nearby pottery.
 I don’t know how true the story is – but it’s a good excuse to fill the dining room with old ink bottles.’

 Mat says; ‘Bourne started out making bottles and jars for things like condiments, drinks and ink in the Victorian and Edwardian period.
 I have seen them for sale in traditional brown tones and in cream.
 It’s not my area of expertise but I’d say Amanda paid a fair price considering one is chipped.”